 We weigh nine stone and 14 stone and the boxes hold us with no problem.

-If you’re very big or heavy, you might need stronger boxes and lids than the Ikea ones – The Really Useful Boxes work well.
+If you’re very big or heavy, you might need stronger boxes and lids than the Ikea ones, we've found that they can shatter fairly easily – The Really Useful Boxes work well.

 Storing more camping gear